Having a documented process in any organization is essential — and SOPs for manufacturing are no different.

 - Ensures standardization across processes: The main purpose of an SOP is in its name.
 It aims to ensure all processes are being done the same way by all operations.
 Depending on their role and task, each worker performs as stated in the approved documentation.
 This helps create routine reliability and maintains quality control throughout the line.

-- Guarantees efficiency through and through: As mentioned before, SOPs make your workforce more efficient as management tracks how well the documentation performs.
+- Guarantees efficiency through and through: As mentioned before, SOPs make your manufacturing workforce and processes more efficient as management tracks how well the documentation performs.

 They look at what steps are unnecessary and provide no value.
 In some cases, common errors are identified and worked on so they don’t occur again.
 It can also be used to check how effective training is when workers follow SOPs.